Sarhal Mundi

 Sarhal Mundi is a village situated 5 miles south of Behram in Tehsil Phillaur, Jalandhar district, Punjab, also known as Sarhala, the village near MUKANDPUR.

 The common belief is that the foundation of this village was laid by Gopal Chauhan - 6th generation of Lav Dev.
 Some argue that Lav Dev was not Prithvi Raj Chauhan's but Krishna Chauhan's son who was a General in Prithvi Raj Chauhan's army and fell martyr in the second battle against Muhammad of Ghor commonly known in the history as Shahabuddin Muhammad Ghori or Muhammad Gauri.

 History

 A historic ‘Shiv Dawala’ and many old houses of small brick can roughly put the origin of this village back to as early as 16th century.
-It is quite probable that the ancestors of this village could be Ghorewaha Rajputs.

 Elders of this village also talk of ‘Bundi’ links which make them Hara (Hadha) Chauhan's.
 Whatever may be the case Sarhal Mundi is one of the very few Rajput villages of Doaba besides Karnana and Sahlon which H. A. Rose's book lists as Rajput.
 The practice of census data recording cast ceased in 1947 when India gained independence.